“No, thank you.”

 She folds her own in her sleeves and bows her head instead.
 She doesn’t understand why handshakes are even still a thing; unhygienic, inconvenient if your hands are full, no set protocol for grip length or strength, and downright unpleasant if either person is sweating.
 All the potential downsides of a hug with none of the benefits.

 The foreigner blinks, then drops his arm before he bows stiffly back.
 Not out of disrespect, she guesses, but age and unfamiliarity.
 He’s still smiling, and appears to be in his mid forties, hair just starting to grey at the temples and deep lines around his eyes and mouth.
 She’s only ever met a couple Interregional Police agents, since most of their quarry don’t try hiding in major cities like Celadon… or rather, that’s what everyone believed.
-It’s a thought from before, and she expects the overturning of that particular assumption has been as shocking to those like Agent Looker as anyone.
+It’s a thought from before, and she expects the overturning of that particular assumption has been as shocking to those from Interpol as anyone.
 “Good afternoon, Agent Looker.”
 She turns to Chief Tsunemori and Detective Hirai.
 “Chief, Detective.”
 She bows to both, who return it, then turns back to the newcomer.
 “Welcome to Celadon City.
 When do you expect to leave?”

 “I did say that, yes.”
 Chief Tsunemori shrugs a shoulder.
 “You may have a different idea of what that entails.”